 Suitcases tend to fall into one of two categories: hardside (hard shell) and softside (soft shell).
 Longtime travel journalist Maggie Espinosa explained the main differences between the two:

-- A hardside carry-on is usually made of a hard polycarbonate (a kind of plastic), which makes the shell easier to clean and more water-resistant.
+A hardside carry-on is usually made of a hard polycarbonate (a kind of plastic), which makes the shell easier to clean and more water-resistant.
 It’s typically more rigid, too — the sides of the suitcase are less likely to collapse when moved around or checked in.

-- A softside carry-on typically comprises tightly woven or thicker polyester material (think nylon, canvas or even leather).These fabrics can be more lightweight.
+A softside carry-on typically comprises tightly woven or thicker polyester material (think nylon, canvas or even leather).These fabrics can be more lightweight.
 An interior frame gives this kind of suitcase its shape and sturdiness.
 Since a softside suitcase can be more flexible, it can cave in under pressure, whether due to overpacking or because it’s in close proximity to other luggage.
 Depending on the material used, this kind of carry-on might also be harder to clean than hardside luggage.

-Choosing one over the other really depends on what you’re carrying, where you’re going and the length of your trip.
+Choosing one type of carry-on over the other really depends on what you’re carrying, where you’re going and the length of your trip.
 Espinosa prefers hardside carry-ons when she plans on bringing back fragile souvenirs or other breakable items, but generally prefers softside carry-ons because they’re lighter and often more stylish.
 Travel blogger and content creator Cailin O’Neil, on the other hand, told us she likes to travel with hardside carry-ons because “they’re more water- and weather-proof, they won't rip and it’s somewhat harder to damage them,” she said.

 Carry-on sizes: American, Delta, Southwest and more